nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 The config loader system has been rewritten and the new library unfortunately no longer supports JSON5.
 However, it does support YAML and CommonJS, both of which support comments.
 This means that instead of needing to write `cfg/nodecg.json`, you could instead write `cfg/nodecg.yaml` or `cfg/nodecg.js` (with a `module.exports = {}` statement).
 The same goes for bundle configs.

-### Supported Node.js version is now 16
+### Supported Node.js versions are now 16 and 18

-To keep up with the rapid pace of Node.js development, the supported Node.js version is now 16.
-We are working on also supporting Node.js 18, but at this time it causes crashes in NodeCG.
+To keep up with the rapid pace of Node.js development, the supported Node.js versions are now 16 and 18, both of which are LTS.

 ### Minimum supported TypeScript version is now 4.7